– Upcoming Taverners Events –

 Australian Selector 2005-2010

-We also welcome Ned Brewer-Maiga
+We also welcome

 Talented Captain of the Victorian Blind Cricket Team and Australian Blind Cricket player over many seasons.
 Ned has recently been appointed as an Ambassador for the Cricket Victoria Foundation.

-MC: back by popular demand, the talented Mr. Ron Steiner
+MC: Back by popular demand, the talented Mr. Ron Steiner

 At the MCG - Yarra Park Room